Blog>How-To Guides>How to fix cracks in plaster

 Not all cracks in plaster are the same and it may be useful to know how to handle these before they become an issue.
 Two different types of cracks are:

-- Peeling plaster cracks: If plaster starts to peel away from your ceiling in large patches, it’s time to speak to an expert.
+Peeling plaster cracks: If plaster starts to peel away from your ceiling in large patches, it’s time to speak to an structural engineer

-It’s essential that you fix any cracks in your plaster sooner rather than later to prevent the issue from worsening.
-That is why it’s so important to know how to fix cracks in plaster walls before painting.
-If you don’t address these problems prior to decorating, you won’t achieve a flawless, even finish and the cracks will simply reappear.
+You must fix any cracks in your plaster sooner rather than later to prevent the issue from worsening.
+If you don’t address these problems before decorating, you won’t achieve a flawless, even finish and the cracks will simply reappear.

-For most minor cracks the best method to use is that described in our ‘how to fix cracks in plaster walls’ section.
-Or, for more serious cracks, get in touch with a professional as soon as possible.
+For most minor cracks, follow our method above.
+For more serious cracks, get in touch with a professional as soon as possible.

 Treating damp mould on internal walls

-Damp and mould can be incredibly insidious, spreading quickly up over your walls, floors and ceilings.
+Damp and mould can quickly spread over your walls, floors and ceilings.
 They can even affect your furniture and possessions if they come into contact with them.
-As well as causing health issues, damp and mould look terrible.
-As such, treating damp and mould on internal walls is vital.

-To guide you through the process of tackling damp and mould, our getting rid of black mould, condensation and damp article is a fantastic source of information.
+To guide you through the process of tackling damp and mould, take a look at our guide to getting rid of black mould, condensation and damp.

 FAQs